chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/DAC/DAC_SimpleConversion/readme.txt

 do a simple conversion in 8 bits right alignment of 0xFF value, the result of conversion can be seen by connecting PA4(DAC channel1) to an oscilloscope.
 The observed value is 3.3V.

+As PA4 is connected to other device on the eval board (Potentiometer and Camera) the analog output may be corrupted.
+In case please remove camera module and/or move RV1 potentiometer

 STM32469I-EVAL board's LEDs can be used to monitor the process status:
   - LED3 is ON and example is stopped (using infinite loop)